ht55/1001observatory/README.md

 In the Generator project, the system was designed as an experimental narrative generator in which short story templates were distorted through a sequence of strictly constrained transformations.
 Highly structured prompts were constructed with Python Faker in advance, and the LLM's role was ristricted as a renderer without agency or decision-making authority.

-In contrast, this tool minimizes control constraints on the LLM, giving it only an original text, a few user parameters, and a single instruction: iteratively improve the text.
-The LLM acts as an improver, not an author, generating self-justified updates at each step by its own criteria.
-With no stopping rule or human-aligned objective, the process can continue indefinitely.
-Over time, what the system deems improvement may appear to humans as structural loss or collapse.
-The tool does not prevent this divergence; it exists to observe and enjoy the gap between AI-internal optimization and human interpretation.
+In contrast, this tool minimizes control constraints on the LLM, providing only an original text, a small set of user parameters, and a single instruction: iteratively improve the text.
+The LLM functions as an improver rather than an author, generating self-justified updates according to its own internal criteria.
+Because the process lacks a stopping rule or a human-aligned objective, optimization can continue indefinitely.
+Behaviors that are internally coherent may therefore diverge from human expectations, appearing as structural loss or collapse.
+This divergence is not treated as an error to be corrected.
+It reflects a broader misalignment between AI-internal optimization and human evaluation, similar to phenomena such as overfitting or out-of-distribution behavior.
+The tool exists to observe this gap as it unfolds.

 ---